-Name of Student Intern:

-Appraiser:

-Title:

-Agency:

-Semester covered by Appraisal: From to

-This appraisal should be completed with care and fairness for the interest of the student.
+Name of Student Intern: Appraiser: Title: Agency: Semester covered by Appraisal: Fromto This appraisal should be completed with care and fairness for the interest student.
 Please be as accurate and objective as possible.
-The appraisal should be based upon the total internship experience and not upon isolated incidents.

-Using the rating scale below as a guide in completing the appraisal form, rate the student on each of the items that are applicable to your expectations of interns.
-Comments and suggestions are welcome and should be placed on the back of this appraisal form.

-- 5. Exceeds Expectations

-- 4. Meets Expectations

-- 3. Below Expectations

-- 2. Does not Meet Expectations

-- 1. No Observation

-Circle the number that indicates your rating.

-Attitudes Toward Work

-Willingness to work or perform duties as assigned 54321

-Willingness to accept responsibility 54321

-Shows enthusiasm for work 54321

-Shows desire to achieve 54321

-Accepts criticism in a mature manner 54321

-Does more than just enough to get by 54321

-Leadership and Performance Qualities Plans and organizes work in an orderly manner 54321
+The appraisal based upon the total internship experience and not upon isolated incidents should be Using the rating scale below as a guide in completing the appraisal form, is student on each of the items that are applicable to your expectations of into Comments and suggestions are welcome and should be placed on the bat appraisal form. terns.
+5. Exceeds Expectations 4.
+Meets Expectations 3.
+Below Expectations 2.
+Does not Meet Expectations 1.
+No Observation Circle the number that indicates your rating.
+Attitudes Toward Work Willingness to work or perform duties as assigned Willingness to accept responsibility Shows enthusiasm for work Shows desire to achieve Accepts criticism in a mature manner Does more than just enough to get by 5 4 3 2 1 5 4 3 2 1 Leadership and Performance Qualities Plans and organizes work in an orderly manner 54321